Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Lost in Estimation: Option Valuation using Historical Time Series

 \section{Lost in Estimation: Option Valuation using Historical Time Series}

 \end{doublespace}

-\begin{doublespace} Before we perform a standard simulation based valuation, we show a way to utilize the rich historical dataset at the disposal of the intermediary.
+\begin{doublespace} As a complementary technique to performing a standard simulation based valuation, we show a way to utilize the rich historical data-set at the disposal of the intermediary.
 As it will become clear, this technique can be used to price many kinds of derivative contracts and has wide application beyond pricing term loans.
 Given the complexity and the number of variables to be estimated, a simple transformation provides a heuristic to calculate the payoff from the historical time series of each of the variables.
 This can then be used as a possible guide to the calculation of the term loan rate.
-The initial values of the stochastic variables in the historical dataset, as well as the barrier level or strike as necessary, can be scaled by a constant to match the values of the corresponding variables at the start of the option contract.
+The initial values of the stochastic variables in the historical data-set, as well as the barrier level or strike as necessary, can be scaled by a constant to match the values of the corresponding variables at the start of the option contract.
 This gives us a path of the evolution of the stochastic process, the GBM in our case.
-Depending on the amount of historical data, the historical series is split into partitions and the valuation is done on each portion and then averaged. \end{doublespace}
+Depending on the amount of historical data, the historical series is split into partitions and the valuation is done on each portion and then averaged.

 Calculating the value of the option contract directly ensures that nothing is lost in translation by first estimating the parameters of a distribution and then using those to perform the valuation.
 A key assumption made is that the GBM process has stationary moments or that the volatility is not time varying.
-Clearly this is different from the change of numeraire technique (Geman, El-Karoui and Rochet 1995; Benninga, Bj�rk and Wiener 2002) since a numeraire is a traded asset and a constant is not, unless interest rates are zero, otherwise there will be risk-less arbitrage opportunities.
-An open question is regarding the convergence of the valuation using the historical time series (Cowles and Carlin 1996; Broadie and Glasserman 1997; Sherman, Ho and Dalal 1999; Shapiro and Homem-de-Mello 2000; Stentoft 2004).
+Clearly this is different from the change of numeraire technique (Geman, El-Karoui \& Rochet 1995; Benninga, Björk \& Wiener 2002) since a numeraire is a traded asset and a constant is not, unless interest rates are zero, otherwise there will be risk-less arbitrage opportunities.
+An open question is regarding the convergence of the valuation using the historical time series (Cowles \& Carlin 1996; Broadie \& Glasserman 1997; Sherman, Ho \& Dalal 1999; Shapiro \& Homem-de-Mello 2000; Stentoft 2004).
 Convergence can be improved by making more partitions, including overlapping samples of the historical series and applying this method to each portion.
+The efficiency of this new approach with overlapping paths, especially in the presence of jumps in the stochastic process, needs to compared to the efficacy of standard Monte Carlo variance reduction techniques (Boyle, Broadie \& Glasserman 1997; Glasserman 2003).